mauropalsgraaf/fpscala-workshop/workshop.md

 * The value when the list is empty
 * The function that combines the head of the list to the result of the recursive part.

-To abstract over this pattern, we can paramaterize the things that can change, which will result in the following signature.
+To abstract over this pattern, we can paramaterize the things that are different, which will result in the following signature.
 We call this function foldLeft
 ```
 def foldLeft[A](list: List[A])(z: A)(f: (A, A) => A): A
 ```